Something Borrowed (film): Plot

 Running into his parents, Dex's father tells him to end it, as his wants are less important than the overall right.
 He stuck by Dex's mom with her troubles, so Dex should not abandon Darcy so close to the wedding.

 As the wedding nears, Dex and Rachel speak less and less.
 At the beach, Ethan almost exposes their secret again.
 That night at the Hamptons bar, Rachel asks Dex to call off the wedding so they can be together, but he says he cannot.

 Ethan moves to London for work, so Rachel goes to visit him a week before the wedding.
 He confesses he loves her, but accepts it is not mutual.
 Deciding to go to the New York wedding, she acknowledges she has to support Darcy.
 She finds Dex on her doorstep on her return to New York, as he called it off.

 Rachel is ecstatic until Darcy arrives to talk.
 Dex hides, overhearing her confessing that she has been cheating with Marcus (while Dex was cheating with Rachel).
 She is now pregnant with Marcus' child, and says they are happy.
 On her way out, she sees Dex's jacket and searches the apartment for him.
-When he reveals himself, she realizes her best friend is the other woman.
-Dex and Darcy argue, and she yells at Rachel through tears that she hates her and never wants to speak to her again, storming out.
+When Dex reveals himself, Darcy realizes that he cheated on her with Rachel.
+Dex and Darcy argue, and Darcy yells at Rachel through tears that she hates her and never wants to speak to her again, storming out.

 Two months later, Rachel and Darcy run into each other.
 Darcy acts excited about her pregnancy, saying this is the happiest she has ever been.
 When Darcy notices Rachel has picked up one of Dex's shirts from the dry cleaner, she sees they are still together.

 As they begin to walk away, Darcy turns and says that she truly is happy.
 Rachel smiles and says she is glad.
 Dex then calls, who is waiting on a bench around the corner for her.
 Joining him with a smile, he takes her hand as they walk together down the street.